ujjalsaha/FacultySearchEngine/README.md

 <div style="text-align: right"> <a href="#top">Back to top</a> </div>

+## Technologies
+Below are the main technologies that were used to build ExpertSearch v2.0
+* Python3.9
+* Modern text Retrieval and Text Mining techniques
+* Webpages crawling and scraping
+* NLP Libraries - NLTK, Gensim
+* Redis Cluster
+* Sqlite3 Database
+* Web technologies like HTML, CSS, JQuery
+* Flask based web server

 ## Hardware Requirements
 1. Modern Operating System  [Minimum]\
 Linux or MacOS  **[Recommended]**